tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): Why is it a good practice to clear the messages in the log window before resubmitting the program?
 - *Answer* (aacharya4−stat6250): It is a good practice to clear the log window before resubmitting the program so as to avoid any confusion with the error messages of the earlier code.
 - Question(tchan49-stat6250): Before resubmitting your updated SAS statement, which window should you double-check?
-- Question (ttruong59-stat6250): How do users clear the contain errors of Log window?
-- Answer (ttruong59-stat6250): Users need to recall the submitted statements from the recall buffer to the Program Editor window to correct the problem.
-Once the errors were updated, users then need to resubmit the revised program.